digital-blueprint/toolkit/packages/form-elements/README.md

 - `required`: Indicates if the element is mandatory
     - Type: Boolean
     - Determines if the field must be filled
+- `hidden`: Indicates if the element is hidden
+    - Type: Boolean
+    - Hides the element if set to `true`
 - `customValidator`: Custom validation function
     - Type: Function
     - Example: `<element .customValidator=${(value, evaluationData) => {return value === 'test' ? ['My message'] : []}}></element>`